Egyptian goose: Behaviour

-This is a largely terrestrial species, which will also perch readily on trees and buildings.
 Egyptian geese typically eat seeds, leaves, grasses and plant stems.
 Occasionally, they will eat locusts, worms, or other small animals.
 Until the goslings are a few weeks old and strong enough to graze, they feed largely on small aquatic invertebrates, especially freshwater plankton.
 As a result, if anoxic conditions lead to the production of botulinum toxin and it gets passed up the food chain via worms and insect larvae insensitive to the toxin, entire clutches of goslings feeding on such prey may die.
 The parents, who do not eat such organisms to any significant extent, generally remain unaffected.

 Both sexes are aggressively territorial towards their own species when breeding and frequently pursue intruders into the air, attacking them in aerial "dogfights".
 Egyptian geese have been observed attacking aerial objects such as drones that enter their habitat as well.
 Neighbouring pairs may even kill another's offspring for their own offsprings' survival, as well as for more resources.